pedrior/eventify-api/README.md

 # Eventify API

-An Event Platform API built with ASP.NET Core, EF Core, PostgreSQL, Amazon S3, Amazon Cognito, Clean Architecture, DDD, CQRS and other technologies.
+A REST API built using ASP.NET Core, EF Core, PostgreSQL, AWS, Clean Architecture, DDD, CQRS, and other technologies.
+This project exemplifies top coding standards, providing a neat, effective, and scalable solution.

 👉 This project was developed for educational purposes, but feel free to use it as a reference or for any other purpose.